leventsagun/elementary-walkers/README.md

 - [fb.python](https://github.com/facebookarchive/fblualib/blob/master/fblualib/python/README.md)
 - pandas and numpy for python 2.7

 *NOTE:* Beware that this code has tricky dependencies, I encountered some issues setting `fb.python` up on MacOs.
+As of 2017, life is much easier with [PyTorch](https://pytorch.org).

 ## References